giacomotolari/react_optimizing_performance/README.md

 ## what's going on?

 In App.jsx we have a blog web page with three <section> elements, each section is a post.
-You can see that each section contain almost the same HTMl.
+You can see that each section contain almost the same HTML.

 ## Task